Billingsgate Fish Market: Poplar

 In 1982, the fish market was relocated to a new 13 acre building complex in Poplar, close to Canary Wharf financial estate.
 The freehold owner of the site is the London Borough of Tower Hamlets, but the City of London Corporation still runs the market; they pay an annual ground rent stipulated in an agreement between the two councils as "the gift of one fish".
 Most of the fish sold through the market now arrives there by road, from ports as far afield as Aberdeen and Cornwall.

 Billingsgate Market is open from Tuesday to Saturday.
 Trading commences at 4 a.m. and finishes at 8:30 a.m.
 Security for the market is provided by the private Market Constabulary.

 Traditionally, the only people allowed to move fish around the market were licensed fish porters.
 The role dates back at least to Henry VIII, and was officially recognised by the Corporation of London in 1632.
 In 2012, a bitter battle was fought between modernisers and traditionalists.
 The modernisers won and the role of the porters ended.

 Future

 In early 2019, the City of London Corporation's main decision-making body, the Court of Common Council, proposed that Billingsgate, New Spitalfields Market and Smithfield Market should move to a new consolidated site in Dagenham Dock.
 A formal planning application was made in June 2020, and received outline permission in March 2021.
 The new consolidated market was expected to become operational in 2027/2028, when the Billingsgate Market site would be available for redevelopment.

-However, in November 2024, the council announced it did not intend to proceed with these plans as they were no longer economically viable; instead, Billingsgate Fish Market and Smithfield Market would close in or after 2028 with no replacements.
+In November 2024, the council announced it did not intend to proceed with these plans as they were no longer economically viable; instead, Billingsgate Fish Market and Smithfield Market would close in or after 2028 with no replacements.
+However, in December 2025, the Corporation and the Greater London Authority signed a memorandum of understanding to relocate both wholesale markets at Albert Island east of London City Airport in Newham, and in June 2026 the GLA started to procure a partner for the £220m markets development.